 Please note that air-conditioning units are considered a form of heat pump, and hence the same process applies.

-In addition to the other requirements detailed in the flowchart, an installer should use the heat pump database to cross-reference their device(s) to assist in determining whether they can ‘Connect & Notify’ to the network operator or ‘Apply to Connect’.
+In addition to the other requirements detailed in the flowchart, an installer should use the heat pump database to cross-reference their equipment to assist in determining whether they can ‘Connect & Notify’ to the network operator or ‘Apply to Connect’.

-The only Heat Pump information that will be made publicly available is on the first tab of the spreadsheet ‘A1_Summary’.
+The only heat pump information that will be made publicly available is on the first tab of the spreadsheet ‘A1_Summary’.
 We welcome installers and manufacturers who have devices that are not in the database to populate the information in the other (template) tabs, which will not be made publicly available, and send it to us for verification.